Lesson Plan: Teach Special Education Students to Sort Laundry by Color, Fabric, and Temperature. Use Videos, Worksheets, and Hands-on Practice.

 Differentiation:

-- Provide visual aids, like flashcards or pictures, to support students with visual learning preferences.
+- Provide visual aids, such as flashcards or pictures, to support students with visual learning preferences.

 - Offer additional support to students who may require it, such as providing step-by-step instructions or working in small groups.

-- Adjust the complexity of the sorting criteria based on individual student needs.
+- Modify the complexity of the sorting criteria based on individual student needs.

 Plenary: